 - High cholesterol.
 A high level of low-density lipoprotein (LDL, or "bad") cholesterol can lead to atherosclerosis.

 - Age.
 As you get older, erections might take longer to develop and might not be as firm.
 The younger you are, the more likely that erectile dysfunction signals a risk of heart disease.
 Men younger than 50 are at especially high risk.
-In men older than 70, erectile dysfunction is much less likely to be a sign of heart disease.

 - Obesity.
 Excess weight typically worsens other risk factors for heart disease.

 - Low testosterone.
 Men with low testosterone have higher rates of erectile dysfunction and cardiovascular disease than do men with normal testosterone levels.